Liquidity Events & Exit Planning | Intentional LLC | Fort Mill, SC

 Liquidity Events & Exit Planning

-The earlier we're involved, the more we can do.
+The earlier we're involved, the more options you have.

 The decisions that matter most in a liquidity event happen before the wire transfers.
-Tax structure, entity design, charitable vehicles, timing.
-Once the deal closes, most of those options are gone.
+Tax structure, entity design, charitable vehicles, QSBS eligibility, timing.
+Once the deal is done, most of those doors are permanently closed.

 "The biggest mistakes in a liquidity event are not made at the closing table.
 They are made in the months before it, when nobody was asking the right questions."